BlockchainCourseNTU/hello-dapp/warmup.md

 You can [register here](https://auth.alchemyapi.io/signup), and go through their ['getting started'](https://docs.alchemy.com/alchemy/introduction/getting-started) doc here.

-Give your project whatever name you prefer, and try to compartmentalize your backend traffic analytic from that of the front-end by creating separate projects -- for now, let's just create one to experiment with, "Environment" set to "Development", "Network" selected as "Kovan" (you can switch to others later).
+Give your project whatever name you prefer, and try to compartmentalize your backend traffic analytic from that of the front-end by creating separate projects -- for now, let's just create one to experiment with, "Environment" set to "Development", "Network" selected as "Rinkeby" (you can switch to others later).

 Once you have logged in, you should be able to see your dashboard and a task of "Make your first request".
 We encourage you to view the list of supported methods and make requests from your command line as instructed.